Li-Heng-LH/JavaProfessionalWorkOut/generics-and-collections/README.md

   `Interface BiFunction<T,U,R>` : `R apply(T t, U u)`
 * Static method format: `Collections::sort`
 * Instance methods on a known instance: `str::startsWith`, usually static/instance/eff.final variables (no need pass in)
-* Instance methods on an instance to be passed in at runtime: `String::isEmpty`
+* Instance methods on an instance to be passed in at runtime: `String::isEmpty` , `String::concat`
   It looks like a static method, but it isn’t.
   Java knows that isEmpty is an instance method that does not take any parameters.
   **Java uses the parameter supplied at runtime as the instance on which the method is called**.
 * Constructor format: `ArrayList::new`
 * 规律: Referred method 只需要 method name, 不需要().
-* 规律: Runtime instance method reference, 不可以 take in arguments.
+* 规律: Referred method 可以是 an instance method that takes in arguments.
+* 规律: Method reference can get rid of the () -> structure.

 &nbsp;